14 follow-up email templates and examples that get responses

 Hi [FIRST NAME],

 Thank you for your time today.
-I really enjoyed chatting with you and showing how [PRODUCT/SERVICE] can help [YOUR COMPANY] [BENEFITS OF YOUR PRODUCT/SERVICE].
+I really enjoyed chatting with you and showing how [PRODUCT/SERVICE] can help [THEIR COMPANY] [BENEFITS OF YOUR PRODUCT/SERVICE].

 As we discussed, the next steps would be to set up a free trial so that you can test our solution within your own company.
 You can do this by visiting [URL].